hortonworks/cloudbreak/authorization-common/README.md

 In this case we are calling the method `getResourceCrnByEnvironmentCrn` of the current implementation of `ResourceBasedCrnProvider` to get resource CRN by environment CRN.

 [EnvironmentCrnPermissionChecker](src/main/java/com/sequenceiq/authorization/service/EnvironmentCrnPermissionChecker.java)

+### I have some default resources and I want to exclude them from the auth authorization process.
+How can I do that?

+You need to implement the [DefaultResourceChecker](src/main/java/com/sequenceiq/authorization/service/DefaultResourceChecker.java) interface where you can mark different resources as defaults so that the framework won't go to UMS.